 How did you find the tutorial?
 Was it helpful?
-Do let us know in the comment section.
+Do let me know in the comment section.